 And, speaking of hip hop, listen to the Ellie Goulding and Angel Haze remix of “Life Round Here”, it’s lush.
 It’s better than the original and I happen to love the original.
 Goulding actually has a history of participating in diverse collaborations including featuring on a re-recording of “Do They Know it’s Christmas?”.
 Goulding’s best features are when the artists bounce off each other and complement each other’s styles and talents: Kygo, Calvin Harris, Swae Lee, Juice WRLD, even Skrillex, all have made excellent music with Goulding.

 Not to mention, the pinnacle of British recording artist achievement, the very best accolade a singer could hope to achieve, the creme de la creme of professional success in the music world: Goulding had a song on the John Lewis Christmas advert back in 2010 (a cover of Elton John’s “Your Song”).
 Undoubtedly, Ellie Goulding is a remarkable and talented singer, she reinvents herself with every new release, constantly challenging the bar she has previously set herself, and yet she never seems to lose sight of her initial vibe and the qualities that make her so magnetic.
-Here’s Ellie Goulding’s official record releases ranked.
+Here are Ellie Goulding’s best records ranked.

 I am going Halcyon and Halycon days as one because the reissue is no better or worse than the original.
 Although it does bring us Tesselate which is a tune.
-Halcyon is Goulding’s best album hands down because it doesn’t seem to pander to the mainstream cookie-cutter pop star audio aesthetic, it’s still moody and edgy but it is full of bassy rhythms and synthetic (in a good way) instrumentals.
+Halcyon is Ellie Goulding’s best album hands down because it doesn’t seem to pander to the mainstream cookie-cutter pop star audio aesthetic, it’s still moody and edgy but it contains some of her best songs; full of bassy rhythms and synthetic (in a good way) instrumentals.

 This album truly marked a return for Goulding after the remarkable Lights and Bright Lights and here, Goulding asserts herself as a very successful and talented musician who is making music that doesn’t just sound good, it feels good when the bass rumbles through your speaker.